 The 868oi is a lightweight, ergonomic scanner capable of long usage with its advanced battery.
 Most importantly, the device can be wrapped around two fingers.
 As a result, employees always have both hands available and don’t have to keep track of where they put their mobile devices after they were engaged in a manual task.
 This device is perfect for load/unload operations where employees scan and handle a high volume of boxes.

 Dolphin 70e and 75e Computers

 These devices combine the 86020 ring scanner with a comfortable armband to house mobile devices.
 The Dolphin wearable computers fit comfortably and free employees from the burdensome task of managing their mobile devices along with merchandise.
-For this reason, armbands are well-suited for high volume picking and packing operations.
+For this reason, armbands are well-suited for high-volume picking and packing operations.

 This device is suited for situations that require quick-time customer response.
 The device delivers dependable voice direction while ensuring comfort for extended use.

-In summary, the implementation and use of wearables is set to increase in the coming years.
+In summary, the implementation and use of wearables are set to increase in the coming years.
 Wearable tech has proven to be effective in improving productivity by simplifying employee workflow and reducing errors as a result.
-Looking forward, the industry can expect even more developments in wearable tech as companies expand into using HUD, voice activation and augmented reality to further drive the productivity of their workforce.
+Looking forward, the industry can expect even more developments in wearable tech as companies expand into using HUD, voice activation, and augmented reality to further drive the productivity of their workforce.